Aliases for TPI1 Gene

 GeneCards Summary for TPI1 Gene

 TPI1 (Triosephosphate Isomerase 1) is a Protein Coding gene.
 Diseases associated with TPI1 include Triosephosphate Isomerase Deficiency and Giardiasis.
-Among its related pathways are Glucose metabolism and Mitochondrial LC-Fatty Acid Beta-Oxidation.
+Among its related pathways are Carbon metabolism and Fructose and mannose metabolism.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and triose-phosphate isomerase activity.

 Triosephosphate isomerase is an extremely efficient metabolic enzyme that catalyzes the interconversion between dihydroxyacetone phosphate (DHAP) and D-glyceraldehyde-3-phosphate (G3P) in glycolysis and gluconeogenesis.

 It is also responsible for the non-negligible production of methylglyoxal a reactive cytotoxic side-product that modifies and can alter proteins, DNA and lipids.